Advantages and Disadvantages of Hydrogen Energy

-Worcester Bosch have already revealed their very first hydrogen-ready boiler.
-The boiler is still compatible with natural gas but after a short visit from a heating engineer it can work on a 100% supply of hydrogen.
+Worcester Bosch and Baxi have developed prototypes of hydrogen boilers.
+These boilers still work with natural gas but after a short visit from a heating engineer they can work on a 100% supply of hydrogen.

 So, is hydrogen heating a viable option?

 According to industry experts, hydrogen has a major role to play in the future of home heating.
 Hydrogen heating trials are already taking place in the UK where a combination of hydrogen gas and natural gas is already in use in some areas.
 The government is planning more trials over the next decade: neighbourhood trial by 2023; large hydrogen village by 2025 and possibly a hydrogen town by 2030.

 Get quotes for a gas boiler

 To get professional advice and free installation quotes for a new boiler, send us an enquiry today.
 We'll provide you with up to 3 free no-obligation quotes so you can compare and choose the best option for your home.